gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - previously up-to-date checking didn't consider changes in directories.
 Directories are now also added to input and output snapshots in up-to-date checking.

+## External contributions

+We would like to thank the following community members for making contributions to this release of Gradle.

+* [Raluca Sauciuc](https://github.com/rsauciuc) - Do not attempt to set AWT system properties in the daemon JVM.

+We love getting contributions from the Gradle community.
+For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.